A pond behind some leaves that are on the ground and growing on bushes.

 • How to write tests with phpunit for WordPress plugins

-• How to make your plugin easier to extend by third-party developers
+• How to make your plugins easier to extend by third-party developers

 • Pictures of my dog, also flowers.